n8mob/MAGiEpy/README.md

 I have "add a back option to the menus" on my [TODO list](project.org)

+## Narrow output
+A lot of the lines of text are constrained to 13 characters.
+This reflects the stylistic choices from the Mobile/Unity versions of the game.

+It had a very retro asthetic, with an LCD-screen motif.
+My designer buddy had created a nice-looking, chunky pixel font for us.
+That, plus the retro-ness of it kept the text display narrow.

+So if you feel cramped, it may help if you imagine yourself as a 10 year old who's family apartment and school are both attached to a rad, retro-future, 80's shopping mall.

 # Long story long(er)
 I originally implemented this game in the Unity 3D game engine